dezoito/dezoito.github.io/_posts/2015-04-07-fw1-example-accessing-external-service.md

 Here's a detailed breakdown:

- - `function summary( struct rc ) ` receives `rc`, the FW/1's "Request Context" struct that contains whatever URL or FORM parameters have been passed this far;
+ - `function summary( struct rc ) ` receives `rc`, the FW/1's "Request Context" struct that contains whatever URL or FORM parameters have been passed by the referrer;

  - `rc.Clipping = variables.clippingService.getClipping(rc.clipping_id);`